The Ghostley Witch

 ugly bird and all that..."

 "Don´t be daft," Newkirk gave back.
-"Me and marrying?
+"Me and

-is simply the next level: make people
+this is simply the next level: make people

 disappear.
 You know, I´ve been thinking while I was in the cooler, and I´ve